Built in 1901 by a French architect, the museum also has a nice outdoor garden that pays tribute to famous Egyptologists.

 Nearby: Abdeen Palace is about a 20-minute walk from Tahrir Square and the Egyptian Museum.

 10. Have a beer at Al Horreya Cafe

-This run-down bar packs a weathered charm that’s popular with downtown locals, artists and expats.
+Grab an Egyptian beer at this run-down yet charming bar that’s always lively with downtown locals, artists and expats.

-There’s tea and coffee in the front of the cafe, where locals gather to play chess, and cold beers in the back section including favourite local lagers Stella and Sakara.
+There’s tea and coffee in the front of the cafe, where locals gather to play chess, and cold beers in the back including favorite local lagers Stella and Sakara.

 Insider tip: There’s a shop nearby called Al-Yemeni Cafe where you can stock up on some amazing ground coffee with cardamon.
 For fast food, there’s Gad a few doors down that serves sandwiches with falafel (called “ta’ameya in Egypt) and other street food.

 How to get there: Take an Uber or the metro to the Sadatstation and it’s a short walk to Bab al-Louq, the square where you’ll find the bar.
 On Google Maps the place is called “Al Horreya Cafe.”